alexhkurz/introduction-to-numbers/README.md

 ## Acknoweldgements

-Thanks to Johanna and Jonathan who make this fun, to Kay Bee for discussions on inquiry based learning, and, as always, to Peter Jipsen and Drew Moshier.
+Thanks to Johanna and Jonathan who make this fun, to Kay Bee for discussions on inquiry based learning, and, as always, to Peter Jipsen and Drew Moshier for innumerable suggestions.